Prefabby/com.prefabby.clipboard.unityplugin/README.md

 Note that you still have to manually change the content directory afterwards, as Prefabby Clipboard doesn't make any assumptions about your preferred project-local content directory.

 The stored metadata also contains a list of all required art pack directories, i.e. the original directories from where the prefabs were created.
-If you want to reproduce the same hierarchy in a different project, you need to have the same art packs installed and Prefabby Clipboard checks for the existance whenever you attempt to import a clipboard entry into the scene.
+If you want to reproduce the same hierarchy in a different project, you need to have the same art packs installed and Prefabby Clipboard checks for the existence whenever you attempt to import a clipboard entry into the scene.

 ### Entry names, searching and favorites